victoriadobryden/Spring-Boot-REST-API-app/README.md

 Description: Retrieves a specific investigator by their ID.
 Returns the investigator if found, otherwise returns a 404 (Not Found).

 ![image](https://github.com/victoriadobryden/Spring-Boot-REST-API-app/assets/65075884/282a4e71-ff60-47cf-9f8a-d96423018310)

+Every endpoint is covered by integration tests using MockMvc.